-Let me introduce you to the most delicious classroom-friendly, no-nut trail mix for kids!
-This quick and easy recipe is made with simple ingredients and takes just two minutes to make.
+The most delicious classroom-friendly, Nut-Free Trail Mix recipe is quick and easy, made with simple ingredients and takes just two minutes to make!

-I don't know about you, but I'm all about nutritious snacks that I don't have to cook!
-This nut-free trail mix contains fiber and protein, which keeps kids feeling full longer.
+I don't know about you, but I'm all about nutritious snacks that I don't have to cook.
+This trail mix made without tree nuts contains fiber and protein, which keeps kids feeling full longer.

-Aside from being perfect for the classroom, this nut-free trail mix is a snack that travels well.
-We take it along on tournament weekends and when we travel, whether by plane or by car.
+Aside from being perfect snack for the classroom, this tree nut-free trail mix is a great snack that travels well, whether flying or taking on road trips.

-This no-nut trail mix recipe combines all of the 'favorite' ingredients from that night.
-And if you are looking for more nut-free snack ideas that don't need to be refrigerated, check out my Zucchini Banana Chocolate Chip and Banana Carrot Muffin recipes.
+This no-nut trail mix recipe combines all of the 'favorite' ingredients from when I asked a group of kids to do a taste test at snack time. 😍 If you are looking for more nut-free recipes that don't need to be refrigerated, check out my Zucchini Banana Chocolate Chip and Banana Carrot Muffin recipes.

 Jump to: